-Here Is What You Can Expect To Learn In Our 32 Week Dental Assisting Training Program
+Here Is What You Can Expect To Learn In Our 16 Weeks, Twice A Week, For A Total Of 32 Classes At Our Dental Assisting Program

 We are a state-of-the-art dental assisting training center with a small class size (a maximum of 12 students per class) that provides you with a low student-to-instructor ratio and ensures a quality dental assistant education.

 Dental Assisting School Days and Hours

 Each course runs for 32 consecutive Fridays and Saturdays and is divided into two parts: classroom lecture and hands on training.
 In the case of a national holiday or class cancellation due to unexpected weather conditions, the course will be extended to make up the missed material.

 Assignments, Exams and Grading